 The Kimmswick Site (23JE02) is a highly significant archaeological site in Missouri that is protected within Mastodon State Park.
 Several excavations have taken place at the site, but proof of its significance as a Clovis kill site would not come about until the excavations in 1979, 1980 and 1984.

 Reverse Hinge Fractured Clovis preform from the lowest Clovis layer (Layer C-1) at the Kimmswick Site.
-Slide loaned by Dr. Russell Graham.
+Black-and-white image scanned from a slide provided by Dr. Russell Graham.
+Length = 41.6 mm.
+Maximum Width = 32.8 mm.
+Thickness = 8.2 mm.
+Weight = 15.5 grams.

 Click here to see a reverse hinge fractured Clovis preform from the Martens Site (23SL222) in St. Louis County, MO.